sendtooscar/ariaClientDriver/README.md

  ```bash
  $ roslaunch ariaClientDriver test1_1robotslam.launch
  ```
-4. Go to terminal and use arrow keys to move robot OR use the teleop panel to move the robot and build the map of the enviroment.
+4. Go to terminal and use arrow keys to move the robot OR use the teleop panel to move the robot and build a map of the environment.
 In the terminal press 'u' to disable obstacle avoidance if needed.

 5. Once complete, run the following commands in a new terminal to save the map.
  ```bash